typesense/typesense-website/docs-site/content/guide/docsearch.md

 Given this, Typesense intends to maintain and develop [a fork](https://github.com/typesense/typesense-docsearch-scraper).
 Thus, you can safely ignore the deprecation warnings in their documentation.

-In the long term, we intend on updating all of the documentation to Typesense repositories to avoid this issue.
+In the long term, we intend on updating all of the documentation to Typesense repositories to avoid the confusion.
 :::

 :::tip